 The scores of teens leaving the Friday session at Skateworks… (Colby Ware // Photo for the…)

-Wilson attributed much of the financial problems to the sluggish economy and shortened hours of operation.
+Wilson attributed many of the financial problems to the sluggish economy and shortened hours of operation.
 Owners had originally expected to have skate sessions as late as 4 a.m.
 County code stipulates a midnight closing.

 "That meant we lost a third of our anticipated revenue," Wilson said.
 "It is like telling a restaurant it can serve breakfast and lunch, but not dinner."